-U.S. job growth slows sharply, unemployment rate falls to 4.5%
+U.S. job growth slows sharply, unemployment rate falls to 4.5 per cent

-U.S. employers added the fewest number of workers in 10 months in March, but a drop in the unemployment rate to a near 10-year low of 4.5 per cent pointed to a labour market that continues to tighten.
+U.S. job growth slowed sharply in March amid continued layoffs in the retail sector, but a drop in the unemployment rate to a near 10-year low of 4.5 per cent suggested the labour market was still tightening.

-Nonfarm payrolls increased by 98,000 jobs last month as the retail sector shed employment for a second straight month, the Labor Department said on Friday, the fewest since last May.
+Nonfarm payrolls increased by 98,000 jobs last month, the fewest since last May, Labor Department said on Friday.

-The economy enjoyed job gains in excess of 200,000 in January and February as unusually warm temperatures pulled forward hiring in weather-sensitive sectors like construction, leisure and hospitality.
-In March, temperatures dropped and a storm lashed the Northeast.
+Job gains, which had exceeded 200,000 in January and February, were also held back by a slowdown in hiring at construction sites, factories and leisure and hospitality businesses, which had been boosted by unusually warm temperatures earlier in the year.

-The unemployment rate fell two-tenths of a percentage point to 4.5 per cent, the lowest level since May 2007.
+In March, temperatures dropped and a storm lashed the Northeast, likely accounting for some of the stepback in hiring.
+The two-tenths of a percentage point drop in the unemployment rate from 4.7 per cent in February took it to its lowest level since May 2007.

 Economists polled by Reuters had forecast payrolls increasing 180,000 last month and the unemployment rate unchanged at 4.7 per cent.